7 min read

 Whether it is a bank texting its customers about their financial transactions, airlines sending flyers their tickets or a brand updating customers about their package delivery.
 Messages have enabled businesses to guide and update their customers at each step of their journey.

-What is RCS?
 RCS is an initiative to enhance regular SMS.
 While modern apps provide read receipts, last seen details, media messages, group chats and more, RCS aims to bring these features to default-messaging apps.
 It also limits the number of user restrictions that come with regular text messaging.
 It is a lot like WhatsApp, where the chat can support live conversations, include multi-media support and everything is handled via the data network.

 RCS is what businesses need to enhance B2C messaging.
 By using all the above-mentioned features and other interactive elements, businesses will be able to provide customers an engaging and branded mobile experience.

 Industry experts first started working on the concept of RCS back in 2007.
 In 2008, GSMA officially took the lead in guiding the development of RCS.
 In 2016, GSMA launched the first standard for RCS and its specifications called Universal profile.
 This was globally-agreed upon.
-Since this launch, RCS has got significant support from big companies like Google and Samsung.
+Since this launch, RCS has got significant support from Google and Samsung.